24 Things to Do in Lake Harmony, PA (That Aren’t Just for the Summer Crowd)

 • Accessibility: Plane boarding may be limited—call ahead for mobility access

-3. Set Sail on Lake Harmony Cruises
+3. Kick Back on a Lake Harmony Cruise

-📍 Address: Dock access near Nick’s Lake House, 110 S Lake Dr, Lake Harmony, PA 18624
+📍 Dock access near Nick’s Lake House, 110 S Lake Dr

 Lake Harmony is glacier-formed, making it one of the deepest natural lakes in the Poconos.
 Pontoon cruises often share legends about Prohibition-era bootleggers who used the lake to move moonshine.